-- - (A) give subtle insights

-- (B) they give subtle insights

-- (C) which give subtle insights

-- (D) subtle insights

-- 10. \\\\ Army camps near Washington, D.C., in 1861, Julia Ward Howe wrote "The Battle Hymn of the Republic."

-- (A) She visited

-- (B) After visiting

-- (C) When visited

-- (D) When was she visiting

-- 11. The greenhouse effect occurs \\\\\ heat radiated from the Sun.

-- (A) when does the Earth's atmosphere trap

-- (B) does the Earth's atmosphere trap

-- (C) when the Earth's atmosphere traps

-- (D) the Earth's atmosphere traps

-- 12. The Rose Bowl, \\\\\ place on New Year's Day, is the oldest postseason collegiate football game in the United States.

-- (A) takes

-- (B) it takes

-- (C) which takes

-- (D) took

-- 13. \\\\\ appears considerably larger at the horizon than it does overhead is merely an optical illusion.

-- (A) The Moon

-- (B) That the Moon

-- (C) When the Moon

-- (D) The Moon which

-14. The latest medical report indicated that the patient's

-temperature was near normal and theirlungs were partially
+9. Certain authorities claim that the costumes that people wear to parties into their personalities.
+(A) give subtle insights (B) they give subtle insights (C) which give subtle insights (D) subtle insights 10.
+Army camps near Washington, D.C., in 1861, Julia Ward Howe wro "The Battle Hymn of the Republic."
+(A) She visited (B) After visiting (C) When visited (D) When was she visiting ote 11.
+The greenhouse effect occurs heat radiated from the Sun.
+(A) when does the Earth's atmosphere trap (B) does the Earth's atmosphere trap (C) when the Earth's atmosphere traps (D) the Earth's atmosphere traps 12.
+The Rose Bowl, place on New Year's Day, is the oldest postseas collegiate football game in the United States.
+(A) takes (B) it takes (C) which takes (D) took son 13 appears considerably larger at the horizon than it does overhead is merel an optical illusion.
+(A) The Moon (B) That the Moon (C) When the Moon (D) The Moon which $ \mathbf{y} $ 14.
+The latest medical report indicated that the patient's A temperature was near normal and their lungs were partially